walkerRnD/codebuff/knowledge.md

 5. **Message History**: Manages conversation history between the user and Manny.
 6. **Chat Storage**: Persists chat sessions and allows users to manage multiple conversations.
 7. **Knowledge Management**: Handles the creation, updating, and organization of knowledge files.
+8. **Terminal Command Execution**: Allows Manny to run shell commands in the user's terminal.

 ## Important Files